-Whether you’re a first-time dog owner or your favorite pastime is dog grooming, you’ll love these tips for dog owners.
+Whether you’re a first-time dog owner or your favorite pastime is dog grooming, you’ll love these dog hacks.
 Don’t forget to check out more tips for your family after you’ve read through these.

-1. Make your own dry dog shampoo with baking soda, cornstarch and lavender essential oils.
+1. Make homemade dog shampoo with baking soda, cornstarch, and lavender essential oil.

 Check out the full recipe on how to make dry dog shampoo here.

-2. Keep your dog occupied for hours by filling a Kong with homemade frozen treats.
+2. Keep your pooch occupied for hours by filling a Kong with homemade dog treats.

-Simply take a cup of plain, unsweetened yogurt and mix it with a handful of blueberries or a cup of mashed banana.
+This hack is a homemade dog treat and DIY dog toy in one.
+Simply take a cup of plain, unsweetened yogurt and mix it with a handful of blueberries (fresh or frozen) or a cup of mashed banana.
 Fill the Kong and then freeze until the mixture is solid.

 And if you’re worried about getting your pet’s Kong clean, try throwing it in the dishwasher!

-3. Freshen breath by applying doggy toothpaste to a lint remover, then have your dog lick it off.
+3. Freshen your dog’s breath by applying dog toothpaste to a lint remover, then have your dog lick it off.

-4. Price match competitors’ ads in-store at Petco and Petsmart.
+4. Price match competitors’ ads in store at PetSmart to save money.

-If you hate reaching into a giant dog-food bag with a tiny cup twice a day, then this dog-owner hack will change your life.
+If you hate reaching into a giant dog food bag with a tiny cup twice a day, then this dog hack for pet parents will change your life.